neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-cli.md

-# Interacting with a Command Line Interface
+# Interfacing with a Command Line Interface
 ### Prerequisites
 * We assume that you have both `witness_node` and `cli_wallet` already compliled (or downloaded from [the offical respository](https://github.com/bitshares/bitshares-2/releases/latest)).